CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 7. For `Workflow Starter Access Key`, fill in the value of `WorkflowStarterAccessKey` from the output of the CloudFormation stack.
 8. Add the subnets and security group created by the ECS getting started wizard above
 9. Under AWS ECS Settings, choose a `Default Launch Type` of `Fargate` and check FARGATE under Supported Launch Types.
-10. For `Default Cluster ARN`, fill in the name of the ECS cluster you created in step 8. of "Setup ECS" above (e.g. "staging")
+10. For `Default Cluster ARN`, fill in the `Cluster ARN` of the ECS cluster you created above
 11. For `Default Execution Role` and `Default Task Role`, fill in the value of `TaskExecutionRoleARN` from the output of the CloudFormation stack.
 12. Click on the `Save` button